kushtrimh/learning-terraform/README.md

 To destroy the infrastructure run ```terraform destroy```, which terminates the resources defined in the Terraform configuration.
 Terraform will destroy the resources in order, to respect dependencies.

+---

+Terraform loads all files in the current directory ending in .tf, so you can name your configuration files however you choose.

+We must apply the configuration, before we can use the _output_ values.

+Run ```terraform output``` to query the outputs after _apply_.